Why a New Museum?

 We believe that the best way to learn is by doing – encouraging hands-on discovery for a deeper understanding.

 - We will provide experiential learning opportunities in the museum, outside the museum, on the water and virtually.

-- We will provide dedicated spaces that encourage and facilitate hands on learning, like classrooms, workshops and the green roof.
+- We will provide dedicated spaces that encourage and facilitate hands on learning, like classrooms and workshops.